Starspot: Activity cycles

 The distribution of starspots across the stellar surface varies analogous to the solar case, but differs for different types of stars, e.g., depending on whether the star is a binary or not.
 The same type of activity cycles that are found for the Sun can be seen for other stars, corresponding to the solar (2 times) 11-year cycle.

 Maunder minimum

-Some stars may have longer cycles, possibly analogous to the Maunder minima for the Sun which lasted 70 years, for example some Maunder minimum candidates are 51 Pegasi, HD 4915 and HD 166620.
+Some stars may have longer cycles, possibly analogous to the Maunder minimum for the Sun which lasted 70 years, for example some Maunder minimum candidates are 51 Pegasi, HD 4915 and HD 166620.

 Flip-flop cycles

 Another activity cycle is the so-called flip-flop cycle, which implies that the activity on either hemisphere shifts from one side to the other.
 The same phenomena can be seen on the Sun, with periods of 3.8 and 3.65 years for the northern and southern hemispheres.

 Flip-flop phenomena are observed for both binary RS CVn stars and single stars although the extent of the cycles are different between binary and singular stars.